PX4/NuttX/misc/buildroot/configs/README.txt

 m68hc11-config
 m68hc12-config-3.4.6
 	Builds an hc11/hc12 toolchain using gcc 3.4.6 .
+NOT RECOMMENDED for hcs12;
+    Use m9s12x_config_3.3.6

 m68hc12-config-4.3.3
-	Builds an hc11/hc12 toolchain using gcc 4.3.3.
+	Builds an hc11/hc12 toolchain using gcc 4.3.3.NOT RECOMMENDED for hcs12;
+    Use m9s12x_config_3.3.6

 	This configuration fails to build with the following error:

 	make[3]: Entering directory `blabla/buildroot/toolchain_build_m68hc12/gcc-4.3.3-build/m68hc12-elf/libgcc'